 Or THIS: You hit the trail on a gorgeous spring day without glancing at the weather.
 A sudden rain shower comes on, and you end up drenched.

 Our point is this: The weather can make or break a ride on your ebike!
 However, it doesn't have to ruin your day.

 The right seasonal cycling gear can help you avoid disaster and enjoy cycling, whatever the weather.
 Below, we talk about seasonal cycling essentials so you can prepare accordingly.

 Safety First: What To Wear Regardless of Season

 Some cycling gear is essential — whether riding in rain, sleet, snow, or sunshine.
 Make sure these items are part of your everyday cycling outfit.

-- Visibility vest: A visibility vest can go over whatever seasonal clothing you wear.
+A visibility vest can go over whatever seasonal clothing you wear.
 Made of reflective material, it allows cars and pedestrians to see you easily.
 This can help reduce the risk of collisions.
-You can also get high-visibility bike tires, helmets, water backpacks, socks, and even tape for your handlebars.
+You can also get high-visibility helmets, bike tires, water backpacks, socks, and even tape for your handlebars.

-- Reflectors, bike lights, and mirrors: Your bike should be dressed for safety, just like you!
-Reflectors make it easier for others to see your bike, while lights and mirrors make it easier for you to see others while riding.
+Your ebike should be dressed for safety, just like you!
+Reflectors make it easier for others to see your ebike, while lights and mirrors make it easier for you to see others while riding.
 Increased visibility for all involved is important for safety.